8 Best Juicer Blender Combos in 2024 – Reviews & Top Picks

 Our favorite combination blender is the COSTWAY 23537-CYPE Professional Food Processor.
 This model has a moderate price and weight and offers many features, including effective juicing and blending.

-This sleek 13-pound machine has a strong 800-watt motor and offers five functions, working as a meat grinder, blender, grinder, juicer, and slicer.
-The two-speed juicing feature has a wide 3-inch feed chute, so you can use whole fruits.
+This sleek 13-pound machine has a robust 800-watt motor and performs five functions: meat grinder, blender, grinder, juicer, and slicer.
+The two-speed juicing feature has a wide 3-inch feed chute you can use for whole fruits.
 The package includes many dishwasher-safe accessories, including specific containers for each function.
-This model also has two useful safety features: the motor is equipped with overload protection, and the machine won’t start unless you’ve assembled it correctly.
+This model also has two useful safety features; the motor is equipped with overload protection, and the machine won’t start unless you’ve assembled it correctly.

 We did find that the plastic components have a cheaper, less durable feel, and the motor doesn’t feel especially sturdy.
-However, we still think that this is the best juicer blender combo of the year.
+However, we still think that the Costway is the best overall juicer blender combo of the year.

 2. Fochea Blender & Juicer Combo – Best Value

-This blender doesn’t have a specific juicing feature, so it won’t filter the pulp out of your juice.
+The Fochea blender doesn’t have a specific juicing feature and won’t filter the pulp out of your juice.
 In testing, we found that it doesn’t hold up very well in the dishwasher, and the motor may burn out with frequent use.
-Fochea offers a one-year warranty.
+Fochea offers a 1-year warranty.

 3. Ninja BL770 Blender – Premium Choice

 Are you shopping for a premium appliance?
-Ninja’s BL770 Mega Kitchen System Blender could also be a great choice, with a strong motor and plenty of features, though it is fairly expensive.
+Ninja’s BL770 Mega Kitchen System Blender could also be a great choice, with a strong motor and plenty of features, though it is relatively expensive.

 This model doesn’t have a pulp filter or a dedicated juicing attachment.
 We found that the pitcher isn’t very durable and may crack, and the blade assembly is very sharp and difficult to clean.
-Ninja offers a one-year warranty.
+Ninja provides a 1-year warranty.

 4. Oster Pro 1200 Juicer Blender Combo

-This machine doesn’t have juicing features like feed chutes or pulp filters.
-When we tested this model, we found that its plastic components broke down fairly quickly, and Oster doesn’t offer replacements.
-The machine doesn’t produce a very smooth blend, and the pitchers and blades can be difficult to remove from the base.
+The Oster doesn’t have juicing features like feed chutes or pulp filters.
+When we tested the model, we found that its plastic components broke fairly quickly, and Oster doesn’t offer replacements.
+The machine doesn’t produce a smooth blend, and the pitchers and blades can be difficult to remove from the base.
 Oster backs it up with a 10-year warranty that only covers the motor.